The Ultimate List of Dr. Seuss Activities for Dr. Seuss Day!

 Red Fish, Blue Fish: A Dr. Seuss Inspired Paper Craft

 Paper quilling is a simple technique that creates a beautiful effect.
 It’s also a great way to teach your child about some basic shapes.
-Use this fun and easy quilling tutorial to make Dr. Seuss inspired fish to go with your reading of Reading of One Fish, Two Fish, Red Fish, Blue Fish!
+Use this fun and easy quilling tutorial to make Dr. Seuss-inspired fish to go with your reading of One Fish, Two Fish, Red Fish, Blue Fish!

 Edible One Fish, Two Fish Playdough Craft